-The new facility will have three classrooms spaces.
+The new facility has three classrooms for use.

 This simulator consists of two stations, a dual horizontal tank setup with multiple shutoff valves and plumbing and a single upright tank.
 Both scenarios allow liquid or vapor based fires to be controlled from an elevated remote station with a full view of all students.

 Our four story training tower attached to a live fire training building is available for training, departmental drills and certification classes.
 The windows of the training tower have plywood plates which provide obscure vision when used with a smoke generator.
 The two story "burn room" offers a peaked roof for ventilation with real smoke and heat as well as providing an introduction to interior heat conditions.

 This simulator consists of a series of vaults and pipes which create a wide variety of confined space rescue scenarios.
 The simulator is built grade level with access/egress doors for drill setup, evolutions or emergency access.
 Manhole access is provided topside for the majority of scenarios.
 A gradual slope has been paved leading up to the top of the simulator which can be used for apparatus, tool staging and tripod deployment.

 This simulator was designed by rescuers for a realistic training environment.
 This prop was built at grade level for safety and consists of various sections to allow participants a training environment for multiple scenarios; including an 8" straight, a 12' deep, and an intersecting "T" trench.

 The Fairfield Regional Fire School provides vehicles and training for departments interested in perfecting their car fire and extrication skills.
 The school as access to extrication tools and for special programs we bring in a multitude of specialized equipment.

 Flat roof, pitched roof, roll-up door, forcible entry door and fire extinguisher simulators are available, along with RIT Collapse and SCBA Confidence Courses.